Agriculture provides many benefits to society, and is one of the key industries in society

 Pollution – Water Pollution, Air Pollution, & Land Pollution

-Water pollution mainly occurs from the run off (from the rain which washes through the soil and into water sources like ground water and rivers) of synthetic fertilizers, pesticides and even livestock manure and waste.
+Water pollution mainly occurs from the run off (from the rain which washes through the soil and into water sources like ground water and rivers) of synthetic fertilizers, pesticides and even poorly managed livestock manure and waste.

 Pesticide can also drift in the air and settle in nearby water sources.

 Factory farms are the biggest contributors to polluted rivers and streams in the US

 About 60,000 miles of streams in the US have fisheries impaired by feedlot pollution

 Animal agriculture is a chief contributor to water pollution